mgimond/ES218/Data/buoy_44005_2012_README.txt

 * VIS: 	Station visibility (nautica miles).
 Note that buoy stations are limited to reports from 0 to 1.6 nmi.
 * PTDY: 	Pressure Tendency is the direction (plus or minus) and the amount of pressure change (hPa)for a three hour period ending at the time of observation. (not in Historical files)
 * TIDE: 	The water level in feet above or below Mean Lower Low Water (MLLW).

+Missing data are denoted by variable number of 9's depending on the data type (for example: 999.0 99.0).